Table of contents

 (A) …the Association may decide that such excess shall be distributed… (Rule 17)

-A Policy Year may be closed pursuant to Rule 16 when the Association decides that no further Deferred Calls or Supplementary Calls will be required for that Policy Year.
+A Policy Year may be closed pursuant to Rule 16 when the Association decides that no further Last Instalments or Supplementary Calls will be required for that Policy Year.
 If, at that time, the Policy Year’s accounts are in surplus because the total income from premium and investment returns exceeds the actual and anticipated claims, costs, expenses and outgoings for that Year, the Association may decide to distribute the excess to the Members.

 A decision to distribute the excess can be made only at the time that the Policy Year is closed.
 The Association has complete discretion3 whether to distribute all or part or none of the excess to Members or whether to allocate all or part or none of it to the reserves.4 Normally, it is the practise of the Association consistent with that of most P&I clubs, to decide to allocate any excess to the reserves.